yegor256/blog/_posts/2015/feb/2015-02-02-xsl-transformations-in-java.md

 <!--more-->

-First, take a look at a practical example &mdash; [rultor.com](http://www.rultor.com) &mdash;
-a hosted DevOps assistant that
-[automates]({% pst 2014/jul/2014-07-24-rultor-automated-merging %})
-release, merge, and deploy operations.
+First, take a look at a practical example&mdash;[rultor.com](http://www.rultor.com)&mdash;a hosted DevOps assistant that [automates]({% pst 2014/jul/2014-07-24-rultor-automated-merging %}) release, merge, and deploy operations.
 Rultor keeps each conversation session with an end user (a.k.a. "talk") in a DynamoDB record.
 There are multiple situations to handle